 Jumbo mortgages are prominently for luxury-home loans, and are generally more expensive to refinance due to closing costs being calculated as percentages of loan amounts.
 Also, in regards to luxury homes, valuation shifts tend to happen more frequently than lower-priced properties when market shifts occur.

 These are riskier loans, which in-turn demand higher down payments and interest rates.
 Most lenders prefer a 20% down payment or a borrower to possess at least 20% equity upon refinancing.
-However, a 10% down payment can be deemed adequate by certain lenders.
+However, Stonebriar Mortgage can offer a 10% and 5% down option for those who qualify.
+These options are also capped with certain loan limits.
+Please call Stonebriar Mortgage directly for more details.
 Borrowers can also expect to have their income records and credit history analyzed thoroughly by lenders.
 Credit score demands will vary by lender, but a 680 credit score is generally the average requirement needed for qualification.

 Lenders want to verify if a borrower has the sufficient income and assets to repay this loan, thus they’ll likely ask for a borrower to provide pay stubs, bank statements, verification of liquid assets and W-2 forms from as far back as two years.